dahanbn/Yet-Another-Launcher/README.md

-# Yet-Another-Launcher

-Yet Another Launcher - a Sublime Text 3 launcher plugin
+# Yet Another Launcher - a Sublime Text 3 launcher plugin

  A [Sublime Text](http://www.sublimetext.com/) plugin that is an easy launcher for local files, directories or urls.